 How to Identify an Antique Chandelier

-Because of the popularity of antique chandeliers, many modern reproductions of these styles exist on the market today.
-To earn the moniker "antique," a chandelier must be at least 100 years old.
-A true antique will command a premium on the market, so to ensure that you aren’t paying antique prices for a vintage or modern replica, here are a few qualities that designate a genuine antique.First and foremost, if and how a chandelier has been wired for electricity is a fairly easy way to determine its age.
+First and foremost, if and how a chandelier has been wired for electricity is a fairly easy way to determine its age.
 Most antique chandeliers were created before the age of electricity.
 Thomas Edison brought electricity to New York City in 1882, but it is estimated that by the 1920s, only approximately 50% of American homes had power.
 Therefore, most antique chandeliers were converted for electricity in the mid-20th century.
-If a chandelier has visible wiring, it is a good indication that it is an antique.
+A chandelier with visible wiring likely indicates it is an antique.

-Lastly, don’t forget to search the fixture for a maker’s mark.
+Lastly, don’t forget to search the lighting fixture for a maker’s mark.
 Learning the maker or manufacturer of a chandelier is a quick and relatively simple way to determine its age, but finding the maker’s mark can be a challenge.
 Be sure to examine all aspects of the fixture, from the glass or crystal to the canopy, arms and neck.

 Types of Antique Chandeliers